w3c/guide/tools/new-group.md

 ## 4. GitHub Teams {#github}

-The W3C system can generate and maintain 2 GitHub teams: Chairs/Team Contacts (***`group-[id]-chairs`***), and all participants (***`group-[id]-members`***).
+The W3C system can generate and maintain 2 GitHub teams: Chairs/Staff Contacts (***`group-[id]-chairs`***), and all participants (***`group-[id]-members`***).
 You may give admin access to chairs for the group repositories, and write access for all participants.

 ## 5. Calendar {#calendar}

-To help W3C participants navigate through the various groups, Chairs and Team Contacts must use the W3C Calendar system rather than using separate tools.
+To help W3C participants navigate through the various groups, Chairs and Staff Contacts must use the W3C Calendar system rather than using separate tools.
 By default, recurring meetings must be 'Tentative', confirming only meetings that will actually happen or cancelling them otherwise.
 For TPAC meetings, the events Team will create specific calendar entries.
 Each meeting should point to where the agenda and minutes did or will appear.

 To use Zoom, see [Scheduling a Zoom Conference](../meetings/zoom.md).